joaomelo/balance/README.md

 The app relies on two serverless services provided by [Firebase](https://firebase.google.com/).
 [Firestore](https://firebase.google.com/docs/firestore) saves data related to accounts, groups, and balances and [Firebase Auth](https://firebase.google.com/docs/auth) supports user authentication.

 The source structure attempts to express the design choices as clear as possible.
-Here a Bird's-eye view of the project folders.
+Here is a Bird's-eye view of the project folders.

 ``` js
 📂balance